Physical Therapy (DPT)

 An applicant who wishes to re-apply must do so via PTCAS.
 An updated resume, new recommendations and a statement about why you are re-applying must be included in your personal statement.
 Additionally, if courses were taken after the initial application, official transcripts must be submitted.

-The following courses are required prior to application:
+The following courses are required prior to beginning the program in the Summer:

 - Biology* (one semester)